 In the same token, another typical scenario is a father-in-law who thinks no man is "good enough for his daughter" and the poor husband lives in the shadow of his wife's father.
 The same rule applies here also.
 Many women compare their new husbands to their doting father's who treated them like they were the "princess" in the royal household.
 And then when the handsome prince shows up and whisks her away, a dysfunctional father can find himself very jealous.

 Another thing to be observant about is to spend time with your future spouse's parents to see how they treat you.
+And most important, how do they treat you when your spouse is not around?
+And do they treat you differently when your spouse is present?
+If there are two ways of treating you, then you can expect that to continue or even get worse after you are married.
 Are you listened to, respected, or ignored and judged???
 Get to know them and see if they maintain the same attitude towards you whenever you are with them, or is it just superficial charm?
 Do they show a genuine interest in you as a person, and your life, and are they interested in hearing about your family?
 Or is your time with them spent listening to how they expect you to treat their child?

 In-law problems can be worked out.
 Here's how to start: